 Here are the simple ingredients for this Panera Bread Autumn Squash Soup recipe.
-Most are pantry staples, easy, and affordable to find in grocery stores.
 Jump down to the recipe card for exact measurements.

 panera autumn squash soup ingredients on a countertop